 Hockey Canada is the sole governing body for amateur hockey in Canada.
-In co-operation with thirteen Branch associations, the Canadian Hockey League and Canadian Inter-University Sport, Hockey Canada operates Hockey Programming across Canada.
-Hockey Programming means making all arrangements for amateur hockey leagues, teams and games including choosing and training coaches and referees, deciding which players may participate at which level, establishing appropriate rules and regulations for amateur hockey.
-As part of their Hockey Programming activities, Hockey Canada and its aforementioned partners also take responsibility for determining if transfer regulations may apply, scouting, gauging the success of certain programs in order that might improve upon them, facilitating emergency contact, providing educational opportunities, career opportunities, research and to maintaining regular electronic updates/contact with participants.
+In co-operation with its thirteen Members, its minor hockey associations (MHAs), and partner organizations including the Canadian Hockey League, Canadian Junior Hockey League and U SPORTS, Hockey Canada operates hockey programming across Canada.
+Hockey programming means making all arrangements for amateur hockey leagues, teams and games, including choosing and training coaches and officials, deciding which players may participate at which level, and establishing appropriate rules and regulations for amateur hockey.
+As part of its hockey programming activities, Hockey Canada and its aforementioned associated entities also take responsibility for determining if transfer regulations may apply, scouting, gauging the success of certain programs in order to improve upon them, facilitating emergency contact, providing educational and career opportunities, research and maintaining regular electronic updates/contact with participants.

 Purpose of this Policy

-1.2 The Privacy Officer’s identity will be fully disclosed and publicly accessible to Hockey Canada members and the public in general.
-Hockey Canada’s Privacy Officer is Glen McCurdie and can be reached at firstname.lastname@example.org, or by phone at 613-562-5677, extension #2314.
+1.2 The Privacy Officer’s identity will be fully disclosed and accessible to Hockey Canada’s Registered Participants and the public in general.
+Hockey Canada’s Privacy Officer is Glen McCurdie; he can be reached at firstname.lastname@example.org, or by phone at 613-696-0781.

 2. Identifying Purposes, Type of Information Collected and Website

-2.1 Hockey Canada shall only collect the information reasonably necessary to conduct Hockey Programming.
+2.1 Hockey Canada shall only collect the information reasonably necessary to conduct hockey programming and for the other purposes described in this Policy.
 Access to our Privacy policies and procedures will be readily available.
 Similarly, the process by which challenges may be made to Hockey Canada’s compliance and/or adherence to the legislation in question shall be readily available and transparent.
 To obtain further information, contact Hockey Canada’s Privacy Officer.
-Hockey Canada’s Privacy Officer is Glen McCurdie and can be reached at email@example.com, or by phone at 613-562-5677, extension #2314.
+Hockey Canada’s Privacy Officer is Glen McCurdie; he can be reached at email@example.com, or by phone at 613-696-0781.

-2.2 Hockey Canada collects personal information from prospective members, members, coaches, referees, managers and volunteers for the purposes of conducting Hockey Programming.
-Specifically:
+2.2 Hockey Canada collects personal information from its Registered Participants for the purposes of conducting hockey programming.

-2.4 Hockey Canada will request individually permission for the use of any personal data collected which is extraneous to that which has been identified above, unless said usage is authorized by law.
+2.4 Hockey Canada will request individual permission for the use of any personal data collected which is extraneous to that which has been identified above, unless said usage is authorized by law.

-3.2 In addition to using personal information for Hockey Programming purposes, Hockey Canada may from time to time wish to use member name, address and contact information for the purposes of providing promotional opportunities, including by providing the information to Hockey Canada’s branches, leagues and associations and other third parties who Hockey Canada believes provide services or goods that may be of interest to you.
-Hockey Canada and any such third parties may contact you to with promotions [or to provide further hockey specific communications and association/league Branch information updates].
-Hockey Canada will provide an opportunity for the member to consent to these opportunities during the registration process.
+3.2 In addition to using personal information for hockey programming purposes, Hockey Canada may from time to time wish to use your name, address and contact information for the purposes of providing promotional opportunities, including by providing the information to Hockey Canada’s Members, MHAs, partners and leagues, and other third parties who Hockey Canada believes provide services or goods that may be of interest to you.
+Hockey Canada and any such third parties may contact you to with promotions [or to provide further hockey specific communications and information updates from Members, MHAs, partners and leagues].
+Hockey Canada will provide you with an opportunity to consent to these opportunities during the registration process.
 If you consent but later wish to opt out of this use of information later, you may do so by contacting us as described at Section 3.4 below.

-3.3 Hockey Canada recognizes that hockey by its nature is a contact sport and injuries are to a certain extent inherent in the game.
+3.3 Hockey Canada recognizes that hockey by its nature is a contact sport and injuries are, to a certain extent, inherent in the game.
 We believe medical records, medical history and medical forms of the individual may be of assistance in an emergency situation and therefore we may request them.
-While our members and prospective members are under no obligation whatsoever to supply this information and may refuse to do so without penalty, Hockey Canada will consider receipt of this information as consent for its subsequent use in an emergency medical situation.
+While our Registered Participants are under no obligation whatsoever to supply this information and may refuse to do so without penalty, Hockey Canada will consider receipt of this information as consent for its subsequent use in an emergency medical situation.

 3.5 Hockey Canada may collect personal information without consent where reasonable to do so and where permitted by law.